 Sally, a younger millennial has just realized she has a problem.
 She has just bought a brand-new house.
 Before this, she lived in a small apartment with hand-me-down furniture, curtains and “trappings” from her parents’ home.
 She knows nothing about furnishing and decorating a home.
 So, she goes to Google and conducts a generic search – “decorating a new home on a tight budget.”
 She’s looking for ideas and information.
 She finds your article, “10 Budget-Friendly Home Decorating Tips.”
 She clicks on the article, reads it, views the photos, and likes what she sees.
 Sally is beginning to see how she might solve this problem and clicks the link to your website landing page.
 There, she finds a downloadable e-book, “8 Secrets for Saving Money While Turning Your Home into a Showpiece.”

-Congratulations – your content and expertise has brought you a new customer.
+Congratulations – your content and expertise have brought you a new customer.

 And when things go well for Sally, and she loves what you have done, she will recommend you to others and even allow you to add rooms of her home to your portfolio.